Ayanleaideed/credit-card-fraud-detection-machine-learning/README.md

 | F1-score | 0.3839 |
 | ROC-AUC | 0.9957 |

-At the default threshold, XGBoost detected 2,000 out of 2,145 fraud cases, but it also created 6,274 false positives.
+At the default threshold, XGBoost detected **2,000 out of 2,145 fraud cases**, but it also created **6,274 false positives**.
 This showed that the model was too aggressive and needed threshold tuning.

 ---